 Can I claim for a training course overseas?

-This means disclosing details of the activities and training and keeping an itinerary of the event.
-You will also have to prove that the training was necessary in order for you to acquire new skills for the benefit of the business.
+This means disclosing details of the activities and training, as well as maintaining an itinerary for the event.
+You will also have to prove that the training was necessary for you to acquire new skills for the benefit of the business.

 When you can’t claim for

-See BIM35660 for the difference between revenue vs. capital expenditure.
+Refer to BIM35660 for the distinction between revenue and capital expenditure.

-What about a client paying for my training?
+What about a client covering the cost of my training?

-As appealing as this may be, our advice would be to decline the offer.
+Although this may be appealing, our advice would be to decline the offer.
 By accepting their offer, this could be seen as a strong indicator of ‘disguised employment’, as per the IR35 rules.

 A truly independent contractor will pay for their own training, unlike employees.